sanahsuri/sanahsuri.github.io/index.markdown

 ## News

 - **2026:** Poster presentation on *Trusting Machine Learning with Physics* at Institute for Pure and Applied Mathematics (IPAM) in UCLA
-- **2026:** Submitted work on machine learning fidelity and interpretability in physical systems
+- **2025:** Submitted work on fidelity verification of complex systems for neural networks
 - **2025**: Participated in ICERM Hot Topics Workshop on Modeling and Learning with HPC
 - **2025:** Started Postdoctoral position at UC Davis in Computational Climate and Ocean Group
 - **2025:** Graduated with Ph.D. in Mathematics from Washington University in St. Louis